adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 \normalsize

-==The LookupConditions record encodes the equivalent to an if/else structure.
+==The LookupConditions record encodes the equivalent of an if/else structure.
-When when the condition set applies all lookups from the trueLookupIndexList are added to the set of lookups corresponding to the feature index.
-When it does not apply the lookups from the falseLookupIndexList are added to that set.
+When the condition set applies all lookups from the trueLookupIndexList should be added to the set of lookups corresponding to the feature index.
+When it does not apply the lookups from the falseLookupIndexList should be added to that set.
 Either entry (but not both) can be disabled by setting its offset to 0.
-As with condition sets generally, a 0 offset indicates the set always applies, and therefore the entries from the trueLookupIndexSet will be added.==
+As with condition sets generally, a 0 offset indicates the set always applies, and therefore the entries from the trueLookupIndexSet should be added.==

 ==A typical FeatureVariations Table will contain either FeatureVariationRecords or LookupVariationRecords but not both.
 The primary reason for having both